 Now it's finally time to prepare the tarts!
-Gently use your palms to flatten each of the brioche balls into a 5-inch circle, making a slight dent in the center.
+Gently use your fingers to flatten each of the brioche balls into a 5-inch circle, making a slight dent in the center.
+Think of it like when you make pizza.
+Push the dough out from the center to create a "wall".
+We want the center to be like a well so that the custard will stay in place.
 Fill the center with the prepared custard and lay the sliced pear on top.
 Brush the edges of the tarts with egg wash and bake until the tarts are golden brown.

 These beautiful maple custard brioche tarts with caramelized pears are delicious as is but if you want to take them to the next level, drizzle on some caramel sauce.
 Okay so this pastry is about 2 days of work BUT they are just so delicious and pleasing to the eye.
 I would say, definitely worth it.